wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Cunning.md

 ###### Ambush
 (T6: enemy doesn't use declared ACT type)
 Attack, dealing big damage
+###### Coerce
+Target an enemy and declare an action type and an ACT slot.
+If that slot doesn't have that type next turn, they lose HP/STA
 ###### Capitulate
 An enemy declares an ACT type.
 For the next 3 turns they cannot use skills of that type
 ###### Flashbomb